Jc-alt logo

 currSum = numbers[left] + numbers[right]

-# found target sum
+# check middle target: found sum

 if currSum == target: